 The number of students going back to college has trended upward in recent years.
-As reported by the National Student Clearinghouse Research Center, nearly 1 million college students who dropped out between 1993 and 2018 had returned to earn a bachelor's degree or certificate as of 2019.
+According to the National Student Clearinghouse Research Center, nearly 1 million college students who dropped out between 1993 and 2018 had returned to earn a bachelor's degree or certificate as of 2019.

-Returning college students can access many resources to help ease this transition.
+Returning college students can access many resources to help ease the transition.
 Below, we explore some of the most helpful skills to brush up on before going back to school.

-Reading comprehension, or the act of understanding what you are reading, permeates most college-level coursework.
+Reading comprehension, or the act of understanding what you're reading, makes up a fundamental part of most college-level coursework.
 Students with advanced reading comprehension skills often complete more efficient studying sessions by absorbing information quickly and efficiently.

 While standard elementary and high school curricula build reading comprehension skills throughout a student's life, college students can benefit from a refresher course.

-Resources like Dartmouth's reading techniques can help students identify and target areas of improvement for reading comprehension, while Meemli's free reading comprehension refresh course includes college-specific content.
-Additionally, The Princeton Review offers college-level reading comprehension homework help.
+Resources like Dartmouth's reading techniques can help students identify and target areas of improvement, whereas Meemli's free reading comprehension refresh course includes college-specific content.
+The Princeton Review also offers college-level reading comprehension homework help.

-Like reading comprehension, writing skills are critical to success in a college program.
-While these skills may seem exclusive to students pursuing an English, literature, or composition degree, all students can benefit from being able to effectively express themselves through the written word.
+Like reading comprehension, writing skills are critical to success in college.
+While these skills may seem exclusive to students pursuing an English, literature, or composition degree, all students can benefit from being able to effectively express themselves through writing.

-Many college programs in fields like public relations, technical writing, and journalism include writing prerequisites and/or require students to submit scores specifically for the essay portion of the ACT.
+Many college programs in fields like public relations, technical writing, and journalism include writing prerequisites and/or require students to submit ACT essay scores.

-FutureLearn offers free writing courses in accelerated formats online.
-Students with time to spare before heading back to college might also want to try a creative writing course through Skillshare to refresh their writing skills.
+FutureLearn offers free online writing courses in accelerated formats.
+Students with time to spare before heading back to college might also try a creative writing course through Skillshare to refresh their writing skills.

-Some students are surprised to learn that math prerequisites are not limited to math programs in college.
+Some students are surprised to learn that math prerequisites are not limited to college math programs.
 In fact, most students need to take at least one college-level math class to qualify for admission into their major, including a variety of professional and science-based disciplines.

 College applicants must meet minimum high school math requirements.
-In addition, programs typically require at least one course in college-level algebra, precalculus or calculus, or finite math for admission.
+In addition, programs typically require at least one course in college-level algebra, precalculus or calculus, or finite math.
 Majors with the most math prerequisites include accounting, computer science, biochemistry, and engineering.

-Khan Academy offers mathematics classes to help students brush up on math skills, and edX features a series of math courses designed to prepare learners for success in college.
+Khan Academy offers math classes to help students brush up on their quantitative skills.
+Similarly, edX features a series of math courses designed to prepare learners for success in college.

-Colleges stress the importance of public speaking to build communication skills and self-confidence among students.
-While public speaking is inherent in a communication or English program, majors like business administration and management also emphasize these skills.
+Colleges stress the importance of public speaking to build communication skills and confidence.
+While public speaking is inherent in a communication or English program, majors like business administration and management also emphasize presentation skills.

-Many of the best college programs include public speaking as career training for students in all majors.
-Employers consistently rank communication skills as one of the most desirable skills among prospective employees.
+Many of the best colleges include public speaking as career training for students in all majors.
+Employers consistently rank communication as one of the most desirable skills among prospective employees.